rizac/stream2segment/README.md

-We strongly recommend to use Python virtual environment, because by isolating all Python packages we are about to install, we won't create conflicts with already installed packages.
+We strongly recommend to use Python virtual environment, because by isolating all Python packages we are about to install, we won't create conflicts with already installed packages (if you already have a virtual environment, just activate it and go to the next section).

+Conda users (e.g. Anaconda, Miniconda) can skip this section and check the [Conda documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) instead.

 Python (from version 3.3) has a built-in support for virtual environments - venv (On Ubuntu, you might need to install it first